 *The Department of Veterans Affairs does not actually determine your eligibility.
 The DVA interprets and acts upon eligibility information maintained and updated by the Department of Defense.
 Ultimately, it is the Department of Defense that verifies or denies your eligibility to the DVA.
 The DVA simply communicates this information to you.

 A: Certification is the school's way of notifying DVA that you are enrolled and wish to be certified.
-Certifications are submitted each semester during your scheduled appointment.
+Certifications are submitted each semester after you submit the Request for Certification Form and Program Evaluation.

 Q: I have not been paid yet.
-Where's my check?
+Where is my check?

 A: How long ago were you certified?
 It takes the DVA 4-6 weeks to verify new claims and/or process initial payment.
 Processing tends to take longer during the fall semester - the highest enrollment period of the year.

 Chapters 30, 1606, and 1607 only - Did you submit your Verification of Enrollment to the DVA?
 You must verify your enrollment at the end of every month by visiting the DVA Web Automated Verification of Enrollment (WAVE) website.
-If you do not verify your enrollment, you will not receive your monthly benefits.
+If you do not verify your enrollment on the last calendar day of each month, you will not receive your monthly benefits.

 Q: DVA says I'm only 1/2 time - but I'm concurrently enrolled at another institution.
 I should be getting a full time check.
 What do I do?

-A: Did you request a Parent School Letter from CPCC’s Veterans Affairs Office?
+A: Did you request a Parent School Letter from CPCC’s Veterans Affairs Education Benefits Office?
 To qualify, the veteran should meet with an Academic Counselor to document that the courses will transfer to CPCC.
 The other (secondary) school at which you are enrolled will not certify your enrollment unless you provide them with a Parent School Letter.
-Contact the VCO at 704.330.6267 or 704.330.6699 to request a letter and take it to the VA Certifying official at your secondary school.
-Allow DVA 4-6 weeks to process the second enrollment and add the two training times together.
+Contact the VAEBO at 704.330.6552

 Q: My check reflects 3/4 time enrollment, but I've added a class.
 I'm full time.
 How do I fix this?